 When you’re looking for waterproof fabric for outdoor seating, it can be a little confusing to understand what manufacturers really mean when they call something waterproof and how to choose outdoor fabric that delivers premium performance -- come rain or shine.
 Here’s everything you need to know.

-The best “waterproof” fabric for outdoor cushions and upholstery may not actually be waterproof at all.
-When you’re talking about textiles for furniture applications, you should instead look for a fabric that is water resistant or water repellent and that also allows for good airflow.
+When looking for outdoor fabrics for furniture applications, you should instead look for a fabric that is water resistant or water repellent and that also allows for good airflow.